In this guide:

-If your kid is also going to be wearing sunscreen, put the sunscreen on first, and then the repellent.
+If your kid is also going to be wearing sunscreen, put the sunscreen on first, wait for 15 minutes, and then put the repellent.

 Repellent should be applied to clothing and all exposed skin — bugs can, and will, bite through clothes.
 Do not, however, apply repellent on areas that will be covered by clothing, since this can lead to skin irritation.